If you’re already thinking about Christmas and the holiday season in Disney World, you’re not alone! 🎄

 If you want to go on a scavenger hunt around EPCOT, be sure to check out Olaf’s Holiday Traditional Expedition.

 With this activity, you’ll search for holiday traditions Olaf has gathered together and then lost.
 If you purchase a map ($9.99 plus tax) you’ll be able to redeem it for a special prize!

 Park Icon Festivities

 Once the sun sets, the park icons will be lit up with holiday decorations!
 At Magic Kingdom, Cinderella Castle will be lit up with holiday projections (on nights when Mickey’s Very Merry Christmas Party is not taking place).

 Spaceship Earth at EPCOT, Tower of Terror at Hollywood Studios, and the Tree of Life at Disney’s Animal Kingdom will also get special holiday projections that will rotate with the Beacons of Magic each night.

 Guests will also have the opportunity to see and meet Santa Claus throughout the holiday season!
-He will be making appearances in Animal Kingdom on the Santa Claus Flotilla on the Discovery River, and around EPCOT during the Festival of the Holidays.
+He will be making appearances in Animal Kingdom on the Santa Claus Flotilla on the Discovery River, and at the Odyssey Pavilion in EPCOT during the Festival of the Holidays.

-You’ll also be able to spot him in the Santa Claus Motorcade in Hollywood Studios, and you’ll be able to meet him in Disney Springs, too!
+You’ll also be able to spot him in the Santa Claus Motorcade in Hollywood Studios, and you’ll be able to meet him in Disney Springs at Once Upon a Toy, too!